 What is Uniswap?

-Uniswap is the largest decentralized exchange (DEX) protocol, pioneering the automated market maker (AMM) model that revolutionized token trading.
+Uniswap is the largest decentralized exchange (DEX) protocol, pioneering the automated market maker (AMM) model that transformed token trading.
 Created by Hayden Adams, Uniswap enables permissionless token swaps without order books or intermediaries.
 It consistently processes billions in weekly trading volume across Ethereum, Polygon, Arbitrum, and other networks.
 The UNI token provides governance over the protocol.

 How Does Uniswap Work?